xrysamuel/CS2305-ArchLab/Transpose/report.md

 ![](media/res.png)

-Firstly, let's analyze the impact of different block sizes on performance.
-In the Shared and SharedwBC implementation versions, the block size of 16 achieves the best performance.
-Additionally, for a block size of 32, the latency of SharedwBC is significantly reduced compared to Shared, indicating that bank conflicts have a huge impact on performance when the block size matches the number of banks.
-In the Unrolled implementation version, the lowest latency is achieved when TILE is 32 and SIDE is 16.
+In the Shared and SharedwBC implementations, the block size of 16 achieves the best performance.
+Additionally, for a block size of 32, SharedwBC exhibited significantly lower latency compared to Shared, highlighting the substantial impact of bank conflicts on performance when the block size matches the number of banks.
+In the Unrolled implementation, the lowest latency is achieved with TILE set to 32 and SIDE set to 16.

-Next, let's compare the best performance among different implementation versions:
+Next, the best performance among different versions is shown in the following table:

 |Implementation|Latency (ms)|Bandwidth (GB/s)|Speedup|
 |:--:|:--:|:--:|:--:|